icza/screp/README.md

 Or simply:

 	screp -map sample.rep

+There is also a handy `-overview` flag which displays an overview / summary about the rep in human readable format (no JSON):

+	screp -overview sample.rep

 ## Installing the `screp` CLI app

 The easiest is to download the binary release prepared for your platform from the [Releases](https://github.com/icza/screp/releases) page.
 Extract the archive and start using `screp`.